 Fish Pochero

-Fish pochero is a delicious Filipino twist on the classic pochero recipe.
-This version uses tender white fish with fried tilapia, Chinese sausage, chickpeas, and fresh vegetables simmered in a rich tomato based broth.
+A Filipino twist on classic pochero, this dish features tender white fish with fried tilapia, Chinese sausage, chickpeas, and vegetables in a rich tomato-based broth.

 Instructions